cristianmtr/distributed/README.md

 "python server.py"

-"python client.py" - this can be run as many times as you want to; it will just add more workers to the hive;
+"python worker.py" (can be started as many times as you want. it will just add more workers to the pool)

-"python requester.py" - this is the request initiator script.
-See comments inside for instructions for cl-arguments
+"python requester.py <arguments>" (read the help text for more info on the argumnets to be passed)

 Tested on Windows and Linux.